Hitting Where It Hurts: Why Russia, India and China Are Growing Non-Dollar Trade

-On Wednesday, Russian state development bank Vnesheconombank chief Igor Shuvalov confirmed that Russia and China were working on another agreement for trade settlements in national currencies, with the news following on the heels of last week's announcement that India would be paying Russia for its S-400 air defense system in rubles.
+On Wednesday, Russian state development bank Vnesheconombank chief Igor Shuvalov confirmed that Russia and China were working on another agreement for trade settlements in each others' national currencies, with the news following on the heels of last week's announcement that India would be paying Russia for its S-400 air defence system in roubles.

-Sputnik has already written about why the ruble-denominated S-400 deal was at least partially a geopolitical decision, allowing New Delhi to demonstrate that it's not a US "vassal," and ensuring that both countries can avoid the headache of possible US sanctions, like the ones Washington slapped on China earlier this year over its purchase of Russian armaments.
+Sputnik has already written about why the rouble-denominated S-400 deal was at least partially a geopolitical decision, allowing New Delhi to demonstrate that it's not a US "vassal", and ensuring that both countries can avoid the headache of possible US sanctions, like the ones Washington slapped on China earlier this year over its purchase of Russian armaments.

 Nothing Personal, Just Business